-Peter Detre is a litigation partner in the San Francisco office of Munger, Tolles & Olson.
+Peter Detre is of counsel in the San Francisco office of Munger, Tolles & Olson.

 Mr. Detre specializes in complex civil litigation, with a focus on patent litigation.
 Mr. Detre has represented both patentees and accused infringers in cases involving a wide range of technologies.